 Safer Community provides support and advice to students and staff concerned about threatening or inappropriate behaviour.

-If you are feeling unsafe, maybe you’re not sure what to do or what you can do, you can talk to us about your concerns and options - even if the behaviour happened off campus.
+If you are feeling unsafe or unsure what to do about threatening or unwanted behaviour, you can talk to us about your concerns and options - even if the behaviour happened off campus.

 Help someone else

 As a friend, family or staff member you are an important source of support to members of the RMIT community.
 If you are concerned about an incident, or behaviour you have become aware of, contact us to talk through your concerns.